EverSeenTOTOTO/square/README.md

     **Square** is a neat Lisp-inspired language, crafted with Rust.
 It's all about simplicity and cleanliness, aiming to reduce the reliance on control keys like `<Ctrl>` and `<Shift>`.
 That's why it employs symbols like `.`, `[]`, `;`, and `/` to structure the code.

     **Square** is parsed by a recursive descent algorithm, compiled to a custom instruction set, and operates on a stack-based virtual machine.
-The source code, written with a Rust `no_std` environment, spans less than 3000 lines and can be compiled to a incredibly lightweight wasm file.
+The source code, written with a Rust `no_std` environment and can be compiled to a incredibly lightweight wasm file.

 2. Why called **square**?